difi/kontaktregisteret-klient/how_to_update_client_certificate.md

 2. Load the project in SoapUI.
 Double-click on the 'oppslagstjeneste-ws-16-02' project element i the projects list and choose the 'WS-Security configurations' tab.

 3. First check that the keystore is loaded properly.
-Choose the 'keystores' tab And check that the keystore 'kontaktinfo-client-test.jks' has status 'OK'.
-If not check that the correct path is given for the project.
+Choose the 'keystores' tab and check that the keystore 'kontaktinfo-client-test.jks' has status 'OK'.
+If not check that the correct path is given for the keystore.
 Try to remove it and add it once more.
-Password is 'changeit', 'Default Alias' is the alias of your new keypair and 'Alias password' is corresponding password.
+Keystore password is 'changeit', 'Default Alias' is the alias of your new keypair and 'Alias password' is the corresponding password.

 4. Go to the 'Outgoing WS-Security Configurations' tab and chooose the configuration named 'out'